The World-Famous Studio Tour at Universal Studios Hollywood is a 60-minute tram ride to explore a real working movie studio behind the scenes.

 Buy tickets in advance

 The General Admission ticket helps you skip the ticket counter lines and save money.
-If you want to skip both the ticket counter lines and the queues at the rides, select the Express Ticket on the booking page.
+Select the Express Ticket on the booking page if you want to skip both the ticket counter lines and the ride queues.
 Follow the link to find out more about Universal Hollywood Express Pass.
 If you are on a budget holiday, there are many ways to score discount tickets at Universal Hollywood.

 Here are some of the highlights of the backlot tour –